-A windowed readout is also possible.
+It is possible to read out only a part of the detector, i.e. the detector is "windowed".
 A number of rows can be selected to be read out (from the center outwards) with the remaining rows reset automatically.
-For example, a 1024×150 sized window, centered in the middle of the device, can be readout at 1 kHz (0.001 milli-seconds) frame rates.
-There is no advantage to windowing in the column direction since all outputs run in parallel.
-Note that in the Q-band the detector is by default windowed to 256 pixels in y-direction (corresponding to $\sim 23''$) in order to guarantee sufficiently short exposure times and to avoid saturation.
+For example, a 1024 x 150 sized window, centered in the middle of the device, can be readout at 1 kHz (0.001 milli-seconds) frame rates.
+There is no advantage in read-out speed to windowing in the column direction since all outputs run in parallel.
+To reach sufficiently short exposure times and prevent the detector from saturating, the detector has to be windowed for several filters: for B8.7, Q1 and Q2, the detector is windowed to 512 pixels in y-direction (corresponding to ~ 23"), for the SIC the detector is windowed to 256 pixels y-direction (corresponding to ~ 11").
+The detector windows for all filters are given in Table 1 and on the VISIR website.